ltrgoddard/thesis/temp.markdown

-tradition by going on describe the school’s English master, Basil Harvey, as ‘the spiritual god-father of SIX ever since its first appearance’, before expressing hope that the revived magazine ‘will not die an early death […] will not sink back into oblivion.’
-The 1955 issue itself is a striking object.
+tradition by going on describe the school’s English master, Basil Harvey, as ‘the spiritual god-father of SIX ever since its first appearance’, before expressing hope that the revived magazine ‘will not die an early death […] will not sink back into oblivion.’[^212] The 1955 issue itself is a striking object.
 Large post quarto in format, the issue’s content is mimeographed from typewritten stencils, while the front cover is reminiscent of the July 1915 ‘war number’ of *Blast*, featuring a large, capitalised title above a bold monochromatic print.
 The latter shows a delta-wing jet aircraft similar to early designs for the Avro Vulcan, seemingly balancing on its nose in front of a Greek temple, from the base of which emanate stylised rays of the sort featured on the Japanese Rising Sun Flag.
 When viewed next to this print, the issue’s Italian inscription, ‘*sesta forma giornale*’ [’sixth form journal’], perhaps suggests an attempt to situate the magazine in a Futurist context, though stray words in Russian and Greek raise the possibility of a more prosaic adolescent cleverness.
-Linguistic facility is evident in the issue’s content, too: of the 13 poems and prose pieces that make up the magazine, two are in French and two in German, including Prynne’s own contribution, a translation into German of Thomas Hood’s Petrarchan sonnet ‘Silence’.[^210]
+Linguistic facility is evident in the issue’s content, too: of the 13 poems and prose pieces that make up the magazine, two are in French and two in German, including Prynne’s own contribution, a translation into German of Thomas Hood’s Petrarchan sonnet ‘Silence’.[^213]

 The magazines to which Prynne contributed as an undergraduate and postgraduate student are relatively few, but are instructive in their variety.
 In 1960, Prynne had two poems published in little magazines:
-‘Times Trans-shifting: for Robert Herrick’, which appeared in *Prospect*, and ‘The Hazel Tree’, which was printed in *Tomorrow*.[^211] Both founded in 1959, *Prospect* and *Tomorrow* are in many ways mirror images of each other, with the axis of reflection situated somewhere along the newly-opened M1 motorway: the former was edited by Elaine Feinstein, Tony Ward and eventually Prynne himself in Cambridge, the latter by Ian Hamilton and Susil Pieris in Oxford.[^212] Both had reached their fourth issue by the second half of 1960, each publishing a relatively broad range of more or less established poets, though with almost no actual overlap—aside from Prynne, the only contributor shared
+‘Times Trans-shifting: for Robert Herrick’, which appeared in *Prospect*, and ‘The Hazel Tree’, which was printed in *Tomorrow*.[^214] Both founded in 1959, *Prospect* and *Tomorrow* are in many ways mirror images of each other, with the axis of reflection situated somewhere along the newly-opened M1 motorway: the former was edited by Elaine Feinstein, Tony Ward and eventually Prynne himself in Cambridge, the latter by Ian Hamilton and Susil Pieris in Oxford.[^215] Both had reached their fourth issue by the second half of 1960, each publishing a relatively broad range of more or less established poets, though with almost no actual overlap—aside from Prynne, the only contributor shared